 If you’re wondering how you can take better care of your natural eyelashes, then you’ve come to the right place.
 Most women want long, thick, noticeable, natural lashes.
 Who wouldn’t?
 And you want to keep your natural lashes as healthy as you can.
 How can you do that?

-There’s a lot of information out there on eyelash health, but some of it can be conflicting.
+There’s a lot of information out there on eyelash health, but some of it can be conflicting (take these eyelash growth myths for example).
 And some women don’t always make the best decisions when it comes to the health of their lashes.
 Some products can even be quite damaging to these tiny hairs.
 There are, however, plenty of things you can do to keep your eyelashes as healthy as possible.

 If you aren’t happy with your natural eyelashes, there are many ways you can enhance them.
 However, many of these methods are best avoided for various reasons, which we will get to later.
 But first…